Endava-Sofia/fe-code-guidelines/angular-rxjs.md

 ## The RxJS Operator Decision Tree

 Thanks to its extensive documentation and examples with the famous marble diagrams, RxJS makes it easy to visualize and understand how different functions work.
 But sometimes even experienced developers can easily get lost and forget what to use in a given case, or even run into an entirely new case where a new approach is needed.
 This is where the [Operator Decision Tree](https://rxjs.dev/operator-decision-tree) comes to help.
-This is a page from the official RxJS website, and it comes with a friendly wizard-like form.
-The form has 2 or more steps (depending on the path you choose) and on each step you must select the option that best describe your case and at the end you'll be provided with an answer that links you to the exact RxJS function(S) you'll need to do the job.
+This is a page from the official RxJS website, and it comes with a friendly wizard form.
+The form has 2 or more steps (depending on the path you choose) and on each step you must select the option that best describe your case and at the end you'll be provided with an answer that links you to the exact RxJS function(S) you'll need.

 ![RxJS Operator Decision Tree Example](/img/rxjs_odt_example.png)

 ## Converting promises to observables

 If you are in a situation where you have mixed use of a Promise and Observable you might want to try converting the promise to an Observable so you can combine it with other observables using any RxJS operators.
 For this purpose, you can use the [from](https://rxjs.dev/api/index/function/from) function.
 It creates an `Observable` from an array/array-like object, an iterable object or a Promise.
-If you pass a Promsie object, it will return an `Observable` that emits once and completes when the Promise resolves, or throws an error when the Promsie rejects (passing the same rejection error).
+If you pass a `Promsie` object, it will return an `Observable` that emits once and completes when the Promise resolves, or throws an error when the Promsie rejects (passing the same rejection error).

 ```ts
 import { from } from 'rxjs';